She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 Stay with me.

-She stared at him, licking the rain off her lips while a shiver traveled her body.
+She stared at him, licking the rain off her lips while a shiver racked her body.
 She wrapped her too-thin fingers around her shoulders, hunching inward.
 “Sir?”

 And there was another option.